Guidance and Counseling

 I would like to invite you to come in and get to know me and the services offered from this office.
 You may come by school or call during "teacher hours" and make an appointment with me.
 You don't need to wait until you have a problem or special reason!
 We hope that, together, we can lay a good foundation for future success and achievement by making your child's years at Greenway Elementary a happy and rewarding learning experience.

 You can reach me by phone at 671-4845.
-Anne Phipps, Guidance Counselor
+Ashley Page, Guidance Counselor

 - Help children understand themselves and others